Recent Contributions to Theories of Discrimination

-Bordalo, Coffman, Gennaioli and Shleifer's (2016) main results assess how small differences in trait distributions across groups can be exacerbated by the stereotyping heuristic.\footnote{They also provide experimental and observational evidence that this heuristic is a good approximation for people's belief formation processes.
-Bordalo, Coffman, Gennaioli and Shleifer's (2019) specifically assesses the stereotyped belief formation process across genders -- both by members of different gender groups, and across members of different gender groups.} It is important to note that, while the behavioral economics literature has recently proposed models of a variety of belief-formation heuristics, this stereotyping behavior is particularly relevant to questions of discrimination, because it is based on the perceived distinction between groups $A$ and $B$ in the first place.
+The main results in \cite{bordalocoffmangennaiolishleifer2016} assess how small differences in trait distributions across groups can be exacerbated by the stereotyping heuristic.\footnote{They also provide experimental and observational evidence that this heuristic is a good approximation for people's belief formation processes. \cite{bordalocoffmangennaiolishleifer2016} specifically assesses the stereotyped belief formation process across genders -- both by members of different gender groups, and across members of different gender groups.} It is important to note that, while the behavioral economics literature has recently proposed models of a variety of belief-formation heuristics, this stereotyping behavior is particularly relevant to questions of discrimination, because it is based on the perceived distinction between groups $A$ and $B$ in the first place.

-Recently, Esponda, Oprea and Yuksel (2022) propose a model where decision-makers employ the same representativeness heuristics \emph{not} to the prior type distributions in populations $A$ and $B$, but rather to \emph{new information} they learn about agents in these populations.
-They introduce a novel cognitive bias denoted ``contrast-biased evaluation,'' whereby agents misinterpret new information about an agent to be more representative of the agent's group, in contrast to a reference group.
-The authors show in an experimental setting that this cognitive bias disappears when subjects either receive information before learning of the individual’s group or are prevented from contrasting different groups.
+Recently, \cite{espondaopreayuksel2023} propose a model where decision-makers employ the same representativeness heuristics not to the prior type distributions in populations $A$ and $B$, but rather to new information they learn about agents in these populations.
+They introduce a novel cognitive bias denoted ``representative signal distortion,'' according to which agents misinterpret new information about an agent to be more representative of the agent's group, in contrast to a reference group.
+The authors show in an experimental setting the effectiveness of two policies at correcting this cognitive bias: presenting information to subjects before they learn about agents' group-membership; and asking subjects to make decisions about agents of a single group, so that subjects are prevented from contrasting different groups.

-Heidhues, K\"{o}szegi and Strack (2019) also propose a behavioral model of interpretation of individual outcomes, where group differences are sparked by the observer's consideration that it is \emph{possible} that individuals’ outcomes are affected by group-level discrimination.
-Again, discrimination is provoked by there being some perceived distinction between identity groups in the first place.